-- Dredging / Weed cutting of Dunkirk City Harbor Funded by bed tax, general funds, and newly awarded \$1 million grant, the City is working on dredging the harbor as well as finding sustainable ways to keep the weeds at a minimum. - Chautauqua County Land Bank Funded by the Housing Trust Fund, this project involves addressing the increasing number of vacant and abandoned properties within the City of Dunkirk. - Chautauqua County Health Network Funded by a New York State Department of Health Grant, this project involves creating healthy places to live, work and play (Now called 'Creating Healthy Schools & Communities').
-Increasing the availability of places to be physically active as well as have access to fresh produce.
-Creating and maintaining places for physical activity.
-This project includes farmers markets, community gardens, walkability studies, and more. - SUNY Fredonia Technology Incubator Funded by the Faculty Student Association at SUNY Fredonia, this project offers business resources to start up technology entrepreneurs. - Slum and Blight Plan This project is to identify key areas of focus for housing and commercial reinvestment within the City of Dunkirk. - LEED Certified Neighborhood / Energy Efficiency The City of Dunkirk is working with SUNY Fredonia and other interested organizations to improve the energy efficiency of the housing stock, commercial operations, and the City as a whole.
-A long term goal is to improve Annual Action Plan 30 one of the neighborhoods identified in the slum and blight plan to LEED certified status, as a model not just for the City, but for the region as a whole.
-This is funded by NYSERDA.
+- Dredging/ weed cutting of the Dunkirk City Harbor- Funded by the bed tax, general funds, and a newly awarded \$1 million grant, the City is working on dredging the Harbor as well as finding sustainable ways to keep the weeds at a minimum. - Chautauqua County Land Bank- As mentioned above, the mission of this organization is to address the increasing number of vacant and abandoned properties in Chautauqua County and the City of Dunkirk.
+They are funded by the Housing Trust Fund. - Chautauqua County Health Network- Funded by a New York State Department of Health Grant, this project involves creating healthy places to live, work, and play (Creating Healthy Schools and Communities).
+Increasing the availability of place to be physically active as well as have access to fresh produce.
+This project includes farmers markets, community gardens, walkability studies, and more.
+The Dunkirk Farmers Market was just extended for 2017 to include two additional weeks and also accepts SNAP benefit cards for the purchase of produce. - SUNY Fredonia Technology Incubator- Funded by the Faculty Student Association at SUNY Fredonia, this project offers business resources to start up technology entrepreneurs. - LEED Certified Neighborhood/ Energy Efficiency- The City of Dunkirk is working with SUNY Fredonia and other interested organizations to improve the energy efficiency of the housing stock, commercial operations, and the City as a whole.
+This is funded by NYSERDA. - Brownfield Opportunity Area (BOA)- The City was awarded money from the NYS Department of Environmental Conservation for redeveloping brownfield sites within the City.
+Together with our consultants, we have identified key areas in which reinvestment should occur.
+The final report is due in the summer of 2017. - Point Gratiot was awarded \$500,000 from DASNY for park improvements such as the rebuilding and securing of the pavilions, frequently rented out by City residents during the summer.
+That project is in the planning phase and should be completed in summer of 2017. - Wright Park was awarded \$449,620 for improvements to the park including more activities, benches, and ADA accessible restroom facilities.
+This was funded by the NYS Dept of Parks, Recreation and Historic Preservation. - Comprehensive Plan- This year, the City will utilize a \$45,000 grant from NYS Department of State to complete its first comprehensive plan in almost 40 years.
+This plan will serve as a road map for development, preservation, and growth for the City.